fiatconnect/specification/fiatconnect-api.md

 #### 9.3.2.2. `MobileMoney`

-Most of the mobile money's providers require only the phone number to process a transaction.
-So, the best approach to make this schema general, is to add the *operator*.
+`MobileMoney` is a fiat account schema pertaining to virtual wallets provided by telecommunications companies in Africa.
-`Operator` represents the name of the mobile operator and `mobile` the phone number of the end-users.
-The property `mobile` should follow the [International format E.164 from ITU-T](https://en.wikipedia.org/wiki/E.164) (i.e., +14155552671 for US).
-Finally, the `country` field should be a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.
+The `operator` field represents the name of the mobile operator, and `mobile` is the phone number of the end user.
+The property `mobile` MUST follow the [International format E.164 from ITU-T](https://en.wikipedia.org/wiki/E.164) with a plus sign prefix (i.e., +14155552671 for US).
+Finally, the `country` field MUST be a [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code.

 ```
 {